Yang Fu (Han dynasty): Struggle for Liang Province

-In September 213, Yang Fu started a rebellion against Ma Chao in Lu County to lure Ma Chao to lead his troops out of Ji County to attack him.
+In October 213, (Note: In Zizhi Tongjian Kaoyi, Sima Guang noted that while Yang Fu's biography in Sanguozhi recorded that he rebelled against Ma Chao in the 9th month of the 17th year of the Jian'an era (corresponding to 13 Oct to 11 Nov 212 in the Julian calendar), Cao Cao's biography in the same work recorded that Ma Chao became a menace in Hanyang again in the 18th year (corresponding to c.213), and that Zhao Qu and co. defeated Ma and drove him to Hanzhong in the 1st month of the 19th year (corresponding to 29 Jan to 26 Feb 214).
+Sima opinioned that since Jiang Xu rose in rebellion in the 9th month of the 18th year (corresponding to 3 to 31 Oct 213), the battle should not have lasted until the 1st month of the following year.
+He thought that it was news of Ma Chao's defeat that had reached Yecheng in the 1st month of the 19th year.)
+Yang Fu started a rebellion against Ma Chao in Lu County to lure Ma Chao to lead his troops out of Ji County to attack him.
 In the meantime, while Ma Chao was away, the other officials in Ji County responded to Yang Fu's call and killed Ma Chao's wife and child(ren), who were in Ji County.
-Ma Chao was unable to retake Lu County so he retreated back to Ji County, only to find his family dead and the city gates shut.
+Ma Chao was unable to retake Lu County so he retreated to Ji County, only to find his family dead and the city gates shut.
 He then led his remaining forces to attack Li County, where some of Yang Fu's relatives and the families of the officials who rebelled against him were, and killed them in revenge.
 During the battles against Ma Chao, Yang Fu sustained five wounds over his body and lost seven relatives.
 Ma Chao eventually gave up on Liang Province and fled to Hanzhong Commandery to join the warlord Zhang Lu.